How Do Communities Respond to Natural Disasters?

 Listen To experts

-Whether it is news reports of dangerous weather approaching, or local officials advising evacuation, a key to surviving a natural disaster is to listen to the advice of experts and follow their recommendations.
+Whether it is news reports of dangerous weather approaching, or local officials advising evacuation, a key to surviving a natural disaster in the community is to listen to the advice of experts and follow their recommendations.

-What is the role of children in disaster risk reduction?
+What is the role of children in community based disaster risk reduction?

 ChildFund has discovered that children often have different perceptions of what a hazard may be, compared to adults.
-It is essential that children have an opportunity to be actively involved in the community when it comes to community action planning.
+It is essential that children have an opportunity to be actively involved in the community when it comes to community action planning for natural disasters.

 Young people need to understand the risks of different hazards and the impact they could have not just on them individually, but to the community also.
 Life-saving programs, such as swimming lessons, are one way to equip children with skills needed in certain natural disasters.